On robust expansiveness for sectional hyperbolic attracting sets: Introduction

 In \cite{APPV} the authors prove that all singular-hyperbolic \emph{attractors} are \emph{expansive}, meaning, roughly, that any pair of orbits which remain close at all times must actually coincide.
 There are different notions of expansiveness and similar, as ''kinematic expansive'' which are considered in \cite{BoWa72} and \cite{KS79} and explored in \cite{CerLew10} and \cite{artigue_2016}; and also ``rescaled expansivity'' \cite{Wen2018}.
 Here we focus on the one introduced by Komuro \cite{Km84} to be compatible with the dynamics of the geometric Lorenz attractor.

-Here, building on the work \cite{APPV} and more recently \cite{ArMel17, ArMel18, ArSzTr}, we extend the expansiveness property obtained in \cite{APPV} to sectional-hyperbolic \emph{attracting sets}, extending the previous result even in the $3$-dimensional case, avoiding the assumption of the existence of a dense regular orbit in the set.
+Here, building on the work \cite{APPV} and more recently \cite{ArMel17, ArMel18, ArSzTr}, we extend the expansiveness property obtained in \cite{APPV} from sectional-hyperbolic \emph{attractors} to sectional-hyperbolic \emph{attracting sets}, extending the previous result even in the $3$-dimensional case, avoiding the assumption of the existence of a dense regular orbit in the set.

-Moreover, we show that sectional-hyperbolic attracting sets are $C^1$ \emph{robustly expansive}: we can find uniform bounds on the distance between pairs or orbits for any given $C^1$ nearby vector field so that the orbits must coincide.
+Moreover, we show that sectional-hyperbolic attracting sets are $C^1$ \emph{robustly expansive}: we can find uniform bounds on the distance between pairs of orbits for any given $C^1$ nearby vector field so that the orbits must coincide.
 When $d_{cu}>2$ we need to assume a \emph{strong dissipativity} condition on the vector field in a neighborhood of the attracting set, which is still a $C^1$ open condition.

 The main tool of the proof is the construction of a global Poincar\'{e} return map to a suitably chosen family of cross-sections of the flow near the attracting set, extending the constructions from \cite{APPV, ArMel18, ArSzTr} to any dimension $d_{cu}>2$.